 - Walk on the treadmill, ride the stationary bike, or use the rowing machine that’s gathering dust in your bedroom or basement.
 Or use one at a nearby gym or fitness center.

 - Work out with an exercise DVD.
-You can get a free one from Go4Life.

 - Go bowling with friends.

 - Walk around an art gallery or museum to catch a new exhibit.